Technology · Key Management

 • No backdoors, no master-recovery, no escrow surface

-Sigsum Key Transparency
+Sigsum Key Transparency (Roadmap)

-Identity Keys in a Verifiable Public Log
+Identity Keys, Headed for a Verifiable Public Log

-• Verifiable append-only log of identity public keys
+• Verifiable append-only log of identity public keys — roadmap

-3-Factor Trust Model
+Trust Model

-• TOFU — observed key, surfaced in UI as unverified
+• TOFU — observed key, surfaced in UI as unverified — live today

 See the threat model.
 Audit the boundary.